QPC-github/igblast/_posts/2017-08-29-How-to-set-up.md

 The NCBI mouse germline gene databases (i.e., mouse_gl_V, etc.) are supplied on our ftp site (see [https://www.ncbi.nlm.nih.gov/igblast/](https://www.ncbi.nlm.nih.gov/igblast/) about database details).

 To search IMGT germline sequences, you need to download them from IMGT web site ([http://www.imgt.org/vquest/refseqh.html#VQUEST](http://www.imgt.org/vquest/refseqh.html#VQUEST) ).
 You need to download all V, D and J sequences for whatever organisms you are interested in.
 Combine all V, all D and all J sequences, respectively, into separate files (i.e., one file for all V sequences, one for all D sequences and one file all for J sequences).
-After you have downloaded the sequences, invoke our utility tool edit_imgt_file.pl (For versions prior to 1.13.0, you need to download it from the release/ directory) to process the sequences (i.e., to change the long IMGT definition lines to germline gene names only).
+After you have downloaded the sequences, invoke our utility tool edit_imgt_file.pl (For versions prior to 1.13.0, you need to download it separately from the release/ directory) to process the sequences (i.e., to change the long IMGT definition lines to germline gene names only).
 For example:

 ```
 ./edit_imgt_file.pl imgt_file > my_seq_file